IISH/africa-strikes/docker/README.md

 Alternatively you can also build the image with docker-compose:

-    $ cd docker
     $ docker-compose build

-In the compose file declare the _user/africastrikes-webapp:1.0.0_ and link it to the volume and network:
+Again in the [docker-compose.yaml](docker-compose.yaml) file declare the _user/africastrikes-webapp:1.0.0_ and link it to the volume and network.
+Also open up port 8000 for upd\tcp traffic forwarding into the docker environment:
 ```yaml
 webapp:
   depends_on: